 Identity in the Humanities

 The humanities provide a means for self-expression as artists aim to exert their own agency to answer the question; Who am I?
 Identity is a salient aspect within the humanities because the desire to define oneself, the struggle for self-definition, and the need to construct our own identities and to have those identities recognized by others is a is a shared experience that resonates through time (history) and space (geography).
-Watch the video below and read the MOMA lesson Investigating Identity (the body, gender and intersecting) and consider the the personal and social significance of self-definition in artistic expression.
+Watch the video below and read the MOMA lesson Investigating Identity and consider the the personal and social significance of self-definition in artistic expression.

 - Brubaker, Rogers and Frederick Cooper (2000) ‘Beyone Identity’ Vol. 29, No. 1 (Feb., 2000), pp. 1-47 (This is dense, just take the basic idea)

 Discussion: Who are you really???
 In the previous ‘Introduction’ discussion, you likely described yourself according to your major, your interests, religious affiliation,title, birthplace, and other external signifiers created for us by the society we live in.
 In this discussion, write a minimum 100-word essay describing who you really are; what are your thoughts and feelings about the world?
 What do you struggle with?
 What do you embrace?
 What do you want out of this life?
 Get creative and deep – use symbols and metaphor.